Ayan-thecodeking/TempConvertor/README.md

 - Click the "Submit" button.
 - The converted temperature value will be displayed in the result section.

+## Contributing
+If you think there are ways to improve the application, such as optimizing the code or improving the UI, feel free to submit a pull request.
+Your contributions are always welcome!

 ## Acknowledgments
 This project was created as a simple exercise to practice HTML, SCSS, and JavaScript.
-Feel free to use it as a starting point for your own projects , even if you feel that it can get more optimized or the UI could be more better then request a PR .
+Feel free to use it as a starting point for your own projects .